Leopold B. Felsen: Biography

-Leopold Benno Felsen was born on May 7, 1924 in Munich to Markus and Anna Felsen.
+Leopold Benno Felsen was born on May 7, 1924, in Munich to Markus and Anna Felsen.
 He was of Polish-Jewish descent, with his father being a Polish citizen.
 His family was persecuted by the Nazi regime due to their ancestry; in 1940, he was sent to the United States by his family to live with a relative.
-While his parents survived and joined him in the United States in 1946, many of his family members including her elder sister Johanna died during the Holocaust.
+While his parents survived and joined him in the United States in 1946, many of his family members including his elder sister Johanna died during the Holocaust.

 He received his bachelor, master, and PhD degrees from the Polytechnic Institute of Brooklyn, in 1948, 1950, and 1952, respectively, all in electrical engineering.
 After his educations he became professor at Polytechnic Institute of Brooklyn and at Boston University College of Engineering, an IEEE life fellow and a fellow of both the Acoustical Society of America and the Optical Society of America.

 In 1973, he coauthored with his PhD advisor Nathan Marcuvitz a textbook titled Radiation and Scattering of Waves which published by Prentice Hall in its Electrical Engineering Series.
 This was a classic worldwide textbook which immediately became widely used by researchers and has been described as "The Bible" in applied electromagnetism.
 Radiation and Scattering of Waves was reissued by IEEE in 1994 and 2003 as one of classic reissues in the collection of The IEEE Press Series on Electromagnetic Wave Theory.

 Following his retirement from Polytechnic Institute of Brooklyn in 1994, Felsen relocated Boston to be near his family and accepted a faculty position at Boston University, teaching there until his death.
 From 1970s onward, he lived with muscular dystrophy.
-He died on September 24, 2005 in Boston, following complications from a surgery, and was survived by his two children and three grandchilren.
+He died on September 24, 2005, in Boston, following complications from a surgery, and was survived by his two children and three grandchildren.